Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 In an interview, these guys said that average savings are 45% (but you can get up to 75%).
 I read through the reviews on BBB, and they’re all pretty great.

-Aside from the great reviews (and absence of virtually any negative reviews), what I like about this one is that you don’t have to enter any information to use the program.
+Aside from the great reviews (and the absence of virtually any negative reviews), what I like about this one is that you don’t have to enter any information to use the program.

 Print out your card here, or download the mobile app (iPhone or Android).